-While you plan your Rwanda gorilla safari to Volcanoes national park, we bring you the detailed travel guide to ensure a smooth and memorable gorilla encounter.
-Read and understand gorilla trekking to volcanoes national park to avoid any disappointments.
+While you plan your gorilla trekking trip to Rwanda’s Volcanoes national park, we bring you the detailed travel guide to ensure a smooth and memorable gorilla encounter.
+Read and understand gorilla trekking tips to volcanoes national park to avoid any disappointments.
 These include among others:

 What to Expect the day you trek gorillas in Rwanda

 Carry your gorilla permit with you as you leave your hotel that morning and make sure you have packed all the necessary gears like gloves, trekking boots, long-sleeved wear, rain jackets, snacks and packed lunch, walking stick (very necessary), among others, this is what you should expect the day of your gorilla trekking excursion in Rwanda.

 Carry your passport with you as you head to the park headquarters for an early morning pre-tracking briefing by park officials.
 Your gorilla permits will be crosschecked with your passports to verify that you are the rightful owner of the permit.
 At this moment, you are expected to be ready with your packed lunch since no one is certain about the time you will take to see these gorillas.

 A cup of tea/ coffee is served as you are being entertained by the local traditional Kinyarwanda dancers to give you a good start of a strenuous yet exciting day before the ranger guide gives you tips on how to conduct yourself on this trek.

 After a quick briefing on safety measures and what to expect during the day, you will be grouped in groups of 8 people maximum and each group is assigned one gorilla family to trek.
 Rwanda has 10 gorilla families, hence 10 groups of 8 people each are the ones allowed to track on a particular day.